Myths & Facts

 Fact - True, wisdom teeth shouldn’t be removed unnecessarily.
 However, you need to get them checked and removed if needed.
 Your dentist can check and suggest if the wisdom teeth are partially erupted or growing in a way that can damage other teeth, in which case you need to get them removed.

-Fact –While we all love diet sodas, and it’s true that they do not contain sugar, remember that they still have acids in them.
-Acids can be a primary cause in tooth decay and can dissolve the hard enamel of your teeth.
+Fact - While we all love diet sodas, and it’s true that they do not contain sugar, remember that they still have acids in them.
+Acids can be a primary cause of tooth decay and can dissolve the hard enamel of your teeth.

-Fact – Dentists normally suggest braces at a younger age.
-However, if your teeth is seriously misaligned or there are other problems like bad bites that deserve attention, your dentist might advise you to wear braces or invisalign even at an older age.
+Fact - Dentists normally suggest braces at a younger age.
+However, if your teeth are seriously misaligned or there are other problems like bad bites that deserve attention, your dentist might advise you to wear braces or Invisalign even at an older age.

-Fact – It’s a great idea to help your tiny tots be more self reliant.
+Fact - It’s a great idea to help your tiny tots be more self-reliant.
 However, you need to understand that children don’t develop the coordination needed for proper brushing easily.
-It’s advisable to supervise the brushing of your children until they are around 10 years – this ensures that they’ve a dental health they will be proud of later in their lives.
+It’s advisable to supervise the brushing of your children until they are around 10 years – this ensures that they have a dental health they will be proud of later in their lives.

-Fact – Studies indicate that tooth bleaching and whitening is absolutely safe and can help you achieve an even better smile.
-You can improve upon your dental aesthetics easily and with the right dosage and duration of this treatment, can help you achieve a better looking teeth.
-Do ensure that you do not overuse this method as it can lead to problems like the enamel breaking down and the teeth become more porous and can severely damage your teeth.
+Fact - Studies indicate that tooth bleaching and whitening is absolutely safe and can help you achieve an even better smile.
+You can improve your dental aesthetics easily and with the right dosage and duration of this treatment, can help you achieve better-looking teeth.
+To ensure that you do not overuse this method as it can lead to problems like the enamel breaking down and the teeth become more porous and can severely damage your teeth.